 Which areas are most dangerous?

-There is much speculation as to where this disease lingers with specific areas of the muddy lanescountryside not yet being identified as dangerous.
+There is much speculation as to where this disease lingers with specific areas of the countryside not yet being identified as dangerous.
 The Forestry Commission, does remind dog owners though, that the numbers struck by the condition are very few.
 But this is no consolation to those who have had their dog succumb to the illness.
 Or perhaps know of a neighbour or someone in their area who has lost their beloved pet.

 What can we do?